HiruyWorku/Might-Med-Equip/README.md

    Open your terminal and navigate to the directory containing the `server.go` file.
 This is located in `connect` in the `Public` folder or where the file resides.

 2. **Run the Server**
-   Execute the following command in your terminal:
+   Execute the following command in your terminal
    ```bash
    go run server.go